Kapil56J/Testimonials-Grid-Section/README.md

 ## My Process

-Worked on displaying cards as given in the design.
  Added media queries for smaller devices to show optimal layout to the user.
 ## Build with

 * Semantic HTML5 markup